Miller was the representative for North Carolina’s 13th congressional district and was a Democrat. He served from 2003 to 2012.

-Each dot in the chart below was a member of the House of Representatives in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Miller is shown as a purple triangle. (analysis methodology)
+Miller is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2013 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Miller sponsored bills primarily in these issue areas:

 Finance and Financial Sector (22%) Housing and Community Development (16%) Law (14%) Crime and Law Enforcement (11%) Government Operations and Politics (11%) International Affairs (11%) Social Welfare (8%) Armed Forces and National Security (8%)

 Recently Introduced Bills

 - H.R.
 5714 (112th): Safe, Accountable, Fair, and Efficient Banking Act of 2012